Pommesritter/TownyPlots/README.md

 ## Download

-**The download file is a debugging file**.
-Don't expect it to work.
+The download file is a debugging file. **Don't expect it to work.**

 Also read [commit messages](https://github.com/Pommesritter/TownyPlots/commits/master) for more information on the project status.
 [The project wiki](https://github.com/Pommesritter/TownyPlots/wiki/) will be maintained aswell.